valar/cli/README.md

 # valar-cli

-This repository contains the command line interface for Valar Cloud.
+This repository contains the command line interface for Valar.

 ## Configuration